 There are various collective nouns for monkeys, including tribes, barrels and troops.

 It’s rare you will find a monkey without a tail, though the aforementioned Barbary macaque is an example.

 13. Some monkeys learn to remember each other

 Squirrel monkeys are interesting in that they will choose to mark themselves to identify each other, much as how we might do the same at work!

 14. We get some hygiene habits from monkeys!

 Believe it or not, it wasn’t popular to wash dirt off potatoes until we started noticing monkeys doing so in the 1940s.

 A monkey’s ability to see color will vary depending on species, though old world monkeys will largely see full color – and new world monkeys often struggle.
 There are some new worlders which can, but it’s certainly not a widespread trait.

-Do you know any interesting or fun facts about monkeys?
-Share them in the comments section below!
+Do you know any fun facts about monkeys?
+Share them in the comments below!